DayZedAndConfused762/RustAndRuin/rustandruin.md

 			Events: 15% zombie chance(2-7 damage), 10% trap chance(there should be multiple different flavor text entries for the traps, chosen ramdomly) (3-9 damage)
 			*** Fix this error: [10:12:47 AM] [CONSOLE_ERROR] Attempted to gain unknown resource type: mre

-...Update the costs for using the "Fortify Trailer" action.
-Stamina Cost: 15.
-Materials Cost if security is below 25: 3 Scrap Metal, 1 Rags.
-Cost when using from 25-49 "Trailer Security" is 4 Scrap Metal, 1 Rags, 1 Wood.
-Cost when using from 50-74 "Trailer Security" is 5 Scrap Metal, 2 Rags, 2 Wood, 1 Component.
-Cost when using abouve 75 "Trailer Security" is 10 Scrap Metal, 5 Rags, 5 Wood, 3 Components.

 ...Let's implement a new searchable location in the South Section area:
 	The Makeshift Workshop